 As the mixture cools, it will turn gelatinous and reduce in volume.
 Pick up the pan by the handle and gently swirl the mixture until it loosens a bit and thins.
 Alternatively, you can use a spoon to stir the mixture, or even an immersion blender to puree the mixture into a very smooth soap.

 Note: The more rigorously you stir the mixture, the more bubbles you will get.
-Swirling the pan results in the least amount of bubbles (seen below) and using an immersion blender will result in the most bubbles.
-Bubbles won’t effect the cleansing ability of the soap, but they are difficult to pour and take up more room in a dispenser allowing less room in the container for the actual soap.
+Swirling the pan results in the least amount of bubbles (seen below).
+Using an immersion blender will result in the most bubbles.
+Bubbles won’t effect the cleansing ability of the soap, but they are difficult to pour and take up more room in a dispenser allowing less room for the actual soap.
 The bubbles will slowly go away, taking a few hours to a few days to revert back to soap.
 Until then, you might need an extra pump of soap in order to get enough liquid to adequately lather when you wash.

 When the soap is cooled, use either a funnel or a measuring cup with a pouring spout to pour the soap into a container.

-Many recipes on the web suggest using glycerin to help achieve that silky smooth texture we’ve grown accustom to in liquid soap.
-Although it’s vegetable-based, I’m using a very pure goats milk soap in order to help keep my skin clear and didn’t want to add anything that wasn’t 100% necessary.
+Many recipes on the web suggest adding glycerin to help achieve that silky smooth texture we’ve grown accustom to in liquid soap.
+Handmade soap already contains a small amount of glycerin and I didn’t find this homemade face wash needed any additional silkiness.

-8 ounces of homemade facial cleanser = 30¢
+8 ounces of homemade face wash = 30¢

 Isn’t that an incredible savings over the typical store-bought soap?!
 Amazing!